jonathan-g/jonathangilligan.hugo/content/teaching/bayseian-methods.md

 I divide the semester into three parts:

-### Introduction to Bayes???s Theorem and its Applications:
+### Introduction to Bayes's Theorem and its Applications:

 The first part of the course introduces the basic concepts of Bayesian statistics, using simplified approximations to calculate difficult equations.